Levy Consultation: What you told us

 From 11 September to 9 October, we consulted with the public on our levy proposals to meet the rising costs of supporting New Zealanders recovering from injury.

-Approximately 65 per cent of funding for ACC comes from levies paid by business owners, self-employed people, employees through their pay-packet, at the petrol pump or when registering a vehicle.
+Approximately 66 per cent of funding for ACC comes from levies paid by business owners, self-employed people, employees through their pay-packet, and motor vehicle owners when they buy petrol at the pump or when registering a vehicle.

 Every three years, we look at the forecasts of costs and volumes of claims, and propose changes to the levy rates.

-We also consider other changes to the levy system to improve the way risks are assessed and to make the system as efficient as possible.
+We also consider other changes to the levy system to improve the way risks are assessed, how we incentivise injury prevention and to make the system as efficient as possible.

 Thanks very much to everyone who made a submission, we appreciate you taking the time to give us your feedback.